-Jordan Cove Energy Project L.P. proposes to construct a liquefied natural gas export facility on 500 acres of the North Spit of the Coos River, near North Bend.
+Jordan Cove Energy Project L.P. proposes to construct a liquefied natural gas export facility on 500 acres of the North Spit across the Coos Bay from the Southwest Oregon Regional Airport.
 The facility would have the capacity to export up to six million metric tons of liquefied natural gas per year.
 Veresen, the parent company and applicant, also proposes to build a natural gas pipeline called the Pacific Connector between the Jordan Cove facility and Malin in Klamath County.
 The 235-mile, 36-inch diameter pipeline’s capacity would be up to one billion cubic feet of natural gas per day.

 Other elements of the project include construction of a marine terminal, widening of the navigation channel at four turns, a regional emergency response center, temporary workforce housing, and road and highway improvements.
 Roughly 100 acres is set aside to offset habitat impacted by the project at the former Kentuck golf course in Coos County.

 As proposed, the liquefied natural gas facility would begin operating in 2024.
 DEQ must evaluate the proposed project to ensure it complies with state and federal environmental laws during and after construction.

 Soil and groundwater samples are being collected on the North Spit of Coos Bay to determine the extent of historical contamination.
 The site, where Jordan Cove plans to build its safety center and office building, is a former Weyerhaeuser Corporation Mill Site referred to as the South Dunes site.
 Jordan Cove plans to use the information to help them determine whether additional cleanup is needed before the site is developed.